paul-hammant/tbd/content/branch-by-abstraction/index.md

 3. The same two operations (#1 and #2) are performed on the other three wheels.
 Or maybe #1 is done four times, followed by #2 four times.
 The Mechanics experience will guide which is most efficient.
-4. After determining that the new wheels are better, the old wheels are removed from the wheel-like containers and are send for recycling.
+4. After determining that the new wheels are better, the old wheels are removed from the wheel-like containers and are sent for recycling.
 5. The wheel-like containers are also removed from the new wheels, either one by one or all four simultaneously.

 At any stage, when lowered from the jacks/lift/ramps, the car could have been driven (a 'ready to go-live' metaphor).